Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Conclusions

 \section{Conclusions}

 Starting with Kato's work in the 1950's, work on the adiabatic theorem of quantum mechanics has resulted in rigorous bounds on the convergence between the actual evolution and the approximate, adiabatic evolution.
 These bounds were initially derived for Hamiltonians with bounded-norm derivatives, then conjectured without presenting the explicit form for the unbounded case, subject to assumptions restricting the class of Hamiltonians to being `admissible', which essentially meant that norms of certain functions of $H$ and its derivatives were not allowed to diverge.
-In this work we obtained new bounds which are presented in the explicit form, and applied to Hamiltonians whose derivatives are unbounded.
-To achieve this we introduced a different assumption, relating $H'$ to a power of $H$ via a simple-to-check positivity condition [Eq.~\eqref{eq:assum0}].
+In this work we obtained new bounds which are presented in the explicit form, and can be applied after the introduction of an appropriate cutoff to Hamiltonians whose derivatives are unbounded.
+After the cutoff all the derivatives are bounded by a function of the cutoff scale, but our bounds capture the physically relevant cases where the adiabatic timescale is independent of the cutoff.
+To achieve this we introduced a different assumption, relating $H'$ to a power of $H$ via a simple-to-check positivity condition [Eq.~\eqref{eq:main-assump}].
 With this assumption, we derived a new form of the adiabatic theorem.
 We expect this adiabatic theorem to prove to be useful in a variety of situations, e.g., in the context of adiabatic quantum computing using superconducting qubits or trapped ions, where the physical degrees of freedom correspond to (perturbed) harmonic oscillators.

 To demonstrate and illustrate the latter, we performed a calculation of the adiabatic timescale characterizing the accuracy of the qubit approximation of the circuit Hamiltonian of a capacitively shunted flux qubit.
 Specifically we considered a time evolution fashioned after quantum annealing that attempts to reduce the qubit transverse field $X$ linearly as $(1-s)X$.
 The result shows that after some $s^*$ close to $1$ the state generally escapes from the qubit approximation.
 Specifically, higher oscillator states become populated in each well.
 We do not expect this leakage effect to introduce a significant change in the outcome of a single-qubit quantum anneal, since the end-measurement is just a binary measurement of which well the flux is in, not the projection onto the lowest eigenstates.
 Thus, the non-qubit eigenstates become categorized as 0 or 1 depending on the sign of the flux.
 It remains an open question what the effect of this type of leakage is in the case of multi-qubit quantum dynamics, and whether it impacts the prospects of a quantum speedup.